Virginia-iGEM/igem-wikibrick/wiki/README.md

 - Make JQuery/Handlebars templates for headers and footers work.
 - Modify dev/html.js so that it also accepts markdown files.
   - The code's there, just commented out; need to keep markdown processor from mangling `<!DOCTYPE>` tag.
+  - Should probably compile explicitly markdown files and load them in using templates.
 - Update tutorials to reflect Build-Tool's current state
 - Automatically prepend watermark/license to the beginning of every file produced with the tool.
 Something along the lines of "THIS FILE WAS PRODUCED WITH [BUILD-TOOL-NAME], DEVELOPED BY THE VIRGINIA 2018 IGEM TEAM MEMBERS [WIKI TEAM MEMBERS]"